tbscode/tims-blog-posts/posts/nextjs-on-kubernetes.md

 tags: ["Microk8s", "Kubernetes", "Helm", "NextJS"]
 ---

-- docker files for defining development and production nextjs images
-- docker compose files for building and pushing images
-- nextjs config to export static files
-- simple helm chart to create deployment, serive and ingress for exposing our app
+This guide illustrates the steps required to build, push, and deploy a Next.js app on Kubernetes using docker files for defining development and production Next.js images.
+These docker compose files allow for the building and pushing of images, with a Next.js config able to export static files.
+A simple helm chart will create deployment, service, and ingress for exposing our app.

-> A template repo containing all required code and configs, [can be found here]()
+Notably, a template repo containing all the required code and configs can be found [here](https://github.com/tbscode/nextjs-helm-template).

 ### Prerequisites

-**This tutorial can also be adapted to work with any managed cluster**.
-I've been usining similar setups to quickly deploy nextjs apps for a while.
+This tutorial can also be adapted to work with any managed cluster as I've been using similar setups to quickly deploy Next.js apps for a while.

-Your cluster must have:
+For your cluster you'll need:

 - `cert-manger` cluster issuer with name `letsencrypt-prod` setup.
-- `nginx-ingress` installed
+- `nginx-ingress` installed.
-- `helm` installed
+- `helm` installed.
-- Pulic IP and Host Url connected
+- Public IP and Host Url connected.

+Further, a private container registry is required.

-> If you don't have a kubernetes cluster ready follow [My Blog Post on Microk8s Private Cluster Setup](/blog/microk8s-on-vps).
+>If you don't have a Kubernetes cluster ready follow [My Blog Post on Microk8s Private Cluster Setup](/blog/microk8s-on-vps).

-### 1. Start a nextjs app
+### 1. Start a Next.js App

-Lets start by creating a simple nextjs app:
+Begin by creating a simple Next.js app:

 ```
 npx create-next-app@latest